scotthomas27/docs-tools/README.md

 # Doc Tools for Google Docs

-This Google Apps Script project combines two powerful, separate utilities to enhance your writing and analysis workflow directly within Google Docs.
-It provides both a "Hemingway editor" style interface for writing feedback and a comprehensive word counter, each with its own dedicated sidebar.
+This Google Apps Script project combines three powerful, separate utilities to enhance your writing and analysis workflow directly within Google Docs.
+It provides a "Hemingway editor" style interface, a comprehensive word counter, and a writing session logger, each with its own dedicated sidebar.

 ---